-You Don’t Need to Buy Antivirus Software For Your Computers, Smartphones and Tablets
+Do You Need to Buy Antivirus Software For Your Computers, Smartphones, and Tablets?

 One of the most common questions I get from people is 'what is the best anti-virus protection to have for computers and smart devices'.
 There is a ton of anti-virus tools such as McAfee, Norton, or Kaspersky, Avira, Avast, and AVG that offer features such as malware removal, spam blocking, and identity protection.
 Well, you will be shocked when I tell you the best anti-virus protection is nothing.
 Why?
 Windows and Macintosh computers already have it built-in and if you educate yourself, you don't need it for your smartphones or tablets.
 Read on to see how you can save your money and learn how to keep your devices safe without spending hundreds on protection software.